Aziz Aliyev: Dagestan

 On 16 September 1942 Joseph Stalin appointed Aliyev Secretary of the Dagestan Regional Committee of the Communist Party of the Soviet Union, the highest authority in the Dagestan ASSR.
 During the six years that he served in this position, Aliyev managed to put an end to hostility expressed by the locals towards the central government.
-At the peak of the Great Patriotic War, desertion driven by mutual distrust between the Soviet authorities and the peoples of the Caucasus, was a huge issue (in 1944 it would lead to the deportation of over 600,000 residents of the North Caucasus into Central Asia that did not affect Dagestanis).
-In November 1942 Aliyev held a meeting with aul leaders aiming to reconcile them with the Communist government.
+At the peak of the Great Patriotic War, desertion, driven by mutual distrust between the Soviet authorities and the peoples of the Caucasus, was a huge issue (in 1944 it would lead to the deportation of over 600,000 residents of the North Caucasus into Central Asia that did not affect Dagestanis).
+In November 1942, Aliyev held a meeting with aul leaders, aiming to reconcile them with the Communist government.
 He openly supported the heritage of Imam Shamil, the 19th century Muslim leader of an anti-Russian resistance, that is well-celebrated by Dagestanis but had been frowned upon and dismissed by the Kremlin at the time due to its religious and nationalist nature.

-Aziz Aliyev's party leadership in Dagestan was marked by significant improvements in the medical, educational and cultural spheres.
-The Dagestan branch of the Academy of Sciences of the USSR, the Dagestan State Pedagogical University (founded as the Dagestani Women Teachers Institute), a number of theatres and professional medical schools of this autonomous republic were founded during Aliyev's term.
+Aziz Aliyev's party leadership in Dagestan was marked by significant improvements in the medical, educational, and cultural spheres.
+The Dagestan branch of the Academy of Sciences of the USSR, the Dagestan State Pedagogical University (founded as the Dagestani Women Teachers Institute), a number of theaters, and professional medical schools of this autonomous republic were founded during Aliyev's term.
 He was twice awarded the Order of Lenin, the highest national order of the Soviet Union.

 Azerbaijan

 Aziz Aliyev's successful career was a matter of speculation among government officials in Azerbaijan, particularly Mir Jafar Baghirov, the communist leader of Azerbaijan SSR in the Stalinist era.
-Concerned by rumours of being replaced by Aliyev, Baghirov managed to have him fired from the executive power of Dagestan and sent to Moscow to work as an inspector in the Central Committee of the Communist Party of the Soviet Union.
-In 1950 Aliyev was appointed Deputy Chairman of the Azerbaijan SSR Supreme Soviet.
+Concerned by rumors of being replaced by Aliyev, Baghirov managed to have him fired from the executive power of Dagestan and sent to Moscow to work as an inspector in the Central Committee of the Communist Party of the Soviet Union.
+In 1950, Aliyev was appointed Deputy Chairman of the Azerbaijan SSR Supreme Soviet.
 In 1951 he was fired from the government and became director of the Institute of Orthopædy.
 In 1952 he was further demoted to physician at a hospital in a Baku suburb.
 The official reason behind this repression was the accusation that Aliyev never reported his parents' social origin; aggravated by the fact that his sister lived in Iran.
 After Stalin's death and Baghirov's arrest in 1953, Aliyev was reestablished as director of the Institute of Orthopædy and secretary of the Supreme Soviet, where he worked until his death in 1962.